ga-wdi-exercises/mongo-cli/readme.md

 ## Setup:

+Start by:
+1. forking and cloning this exercise
-Start by creating a main `js` file.
-Then install the `mongodb` node module
+2. creating a main `js` file, and installing the `mongodb` node module:

 ```bash
 $ touch app.js